wchen342/ungoogled-chromium-android/README.md

 See [LICENSE](LICENSE.md).

-Ungoogled Chromium Android is part of Ungoogled Chromium.
+`ungoogled-chromium-android` is part of `ungoogled-chromium`.
 Everything published here, including (but not limited to) patches, scripts and other files are licensed under GPLv3+.